GerritCodeReview/plugins_oauth/src/main/resources/Documentation/config.md

 You can optionally set `link-to-existing-gerrit-accounts = true` if you want the provider to link a account based on the username instead of trying to create a new account, see migration from LDAP.

+You can optionally set `enable-pkce = true` if you want to use PKCE as part of the authorization workflow during login.